-The MBA, MS in accounting, business education, computer information systems, community economic development, finance or international business and the graduate certificate specializations are available to both full-time and evening students.
+The MBA, MS in accounting, business education, computer information systems, community economic development, finance or international business and the graduate certificate specializations are available to both full-time and part-time students.
+(Doctoral programs will also be available to both full-time and part-time students.)